Didi Gregorius: Algodoneros de Unión Laguna (second stint)

 On April 7, 2024, Gregorius signed again with the Algodoneros de Unión Laguna of the Mexican League.
 In 74 appearances for the Algodoneros, he hit .262/.363/.410 with seven home runs, 43 RBI, and six stolen bases.

 Gregorius returned with Laguna for the 2025 season.
-In 50 games, he hit .288/.346/.389 with 2 home runs and two stolen bases.
+In 50 games, he hit .288/.346/.389 with two home runs and two stolen bases.

+Gregorius returned to Laguna in 2026.
+In 52 games, he batted .222/.335/.323 with three home runs, 18 RBI, and one stolen base.
+Following the season, Gregorius was released by the team on September 23, 2026.

 International career

 Gregorius first played for the Netherlands national baseball team at the 2009 Baseball World Cup.
 At the 2011 Baseball World Cup, after the Netherlands defeated Cuba 2–1 in the final match, Gregorius and his teammates were knighted under the Order of Orange-Nassau, 5th class.
 Since then, Gregorius' official title is "Sir", which he has incorporated into his Twitter handle.

-While working out to represent the Netherlands in the 2013 World Baseball Classic, Gregorius suffered a strained ulnar collateral ligament in his elbow, which kept him out of the tournament and much of spring training.
-Gregorius played in the 2017 tournament, serving primarily as a designated hitter on a Dutch national team with an ample selection of MLB shortstops.
+While working out to represent the Netherlands in the 2013 World Baseball Classic (WBC), Gregorius suffered a strained ulnar collateral ligament in his elbow, which kept him out of the tournament and much of spring training.
+Gregorius played in the 2017 WBC, serving primarily as a designated hitter on a Dutch national team with an ample selection of MLB shortstops.
 He hit well, batting .348 with one home run and eight RBIs, helping to take the Dutch team to the semifinals, before a hematoma of the subscapularis muscle in Gregorius' shoulder forced him to pull out of the tournament early.

-He played for the Dutch in the 2023 World Baseball Classic and 2024 WBSC Premier12.
+Gregorius played for the Dutch in the 2023 WBC and 2024 WBSC Premier12.
 During the latter, he was named to the All-World Team as the best shortstop.
-He was named the Most Valuable Player of the 2025 European Championship, batting .321 with one home run in 6 games as the Netherlands won the tournament in Rotterdam.
+He was named the most valuable player of the 2025 European Baseball Championship, batting .321 with one home run in 6 games as the Netherlands won the tournament in Rotterdam.
+In the 2026 WBC, Gregorius, playing third base as captain Xander Bogaerts played shortstop, batted 1-for-13 with a home run in five games.

 Gregorius was named to the Curaçao Suns roster in the 2024 Caribbean Series in Miami.